pendulum-project/nts-pool-draft/draft-venhoek-nts-pool.md

 Record Type Number: To be assigned by IANA (draft implementations: 0x4000) Critical bit: 0

 Indicates a desire to keep the TLS connection active for more than one message exchange.
-This can be used by a pool to reuse connections to downstream NTS Key Exchange servers multiple times, reducing load on both the pool and downstream servers.
+This can be used by a pool to reuse connections to a time source's NTS Key Exchange servers multiple times, reducing load on both the pool and time sources.

 A client MUST send this record with a body of size 0.
 A client MUST NOT use Keep Alive unless the request contains a record type allowing the use of Keep Alive.
 Within this specification, that is limited to the Supported Protocol List and Fixed Key Request records.
 A server SHOULD ignore any body for the Keep Alive record.